 How does it work?

 You schedule an appointment at a local lab, print off the paperwork, go get your blood drawn at the lab and they send the results to InsideTracker.
-When you purchase your plan, they guide you through everything!
+When you purchase your plan, they guide you through everything.

-What my test showed
+What my tests showed

 High cholesterol is something I’ve had to manage most of my adult life.
 I was first told that I had high cholesterol when I had bloodwork done at my first job, at Goldman Sachs, when I was 21.
 I’ve kept an eye on it ever since.
 And it’s always been borderline high when I’ve had annual bloodwork.
 And usually my good cholesterol was enough to offset it.
 But, my first test showed it had gotten even worse.

 Other items that need attention

 Female endurance athletes commonly have low iron so I wasn’t too surprised by this.
 But, I take an iron supplement nearly daily so I appreciated the food recommendations to help increase my ferritin levels.
 I already eat loads of dark chocolate and peanut butter… not a problem to eat more.

 This was interesting to me because I am ALWAYS thirsty, even though I stay hydrated all day and drink a ton of water.
 However, what I learned was that drinking a ton of water, especially right before a blood test, can be the reason sodium comes back low.
 I’ve been trying to be better about including sodium in my diet, since I don’t eat a lot of packaged foods which is where most people get too much sodium.
 I’ve particularly been working to take in sodium during and after long workouts and it seems to have helped.
 I don’t really love sports drinks but they contain sodium and other electrolytes, which are critical during long workouts and after any sweaty workout.
 Nuun or coconut water is my go-to for electrolytes!

-The recommendations to improve cortisol levels include:
+Other recommendations to improve cortisol levels include:

 - taking Ashwanganda root

 - Reduced my intake of eggs.
 I used to eat 2+ eggs a day, 6-7 days a week!
 Eggs and toast is one of my go-to breakfasts after I run.
 While I haven’t completely eliminated eggs from my diet, I’ve cut back from 12+ a week to 1-2 a week.

 - Reduced my intake of red meat.
 I was eating red meat 1-3x a week, thinking I needed it for iron.
 But considering I have high cholesterol, that’s not necessarily the best approach.
 I have red meat 1-2x a month now.

 - Prioritized taking my iron supplement at the optimal time and with citrus.
 When a dietitian analyzed my diet during marathon training, he pointed out that I need to take iron with citrus to help the body assimilate it more.
 InsideTracker emphasized that point!

 - Adding more beans/legumes to my diet.
 This was a recommendation for a number of my biomarkers since legumes supply iron, are low in saturated fat and high in fiber.

-Why I love it
+Why I love InsideTracker

 It’s super personalized.
 I hate when people are pushing a specific diet since everyone is SO different.

-I love that the nutrition suggestions are specific to me, and that is looks at things beyond nutrition, e.g. lifestyle and activity changes.
+I love that the nutrition suggestions are specific to me, and that it looks at things beyond nutrition, e.g. lifestyle and activity changes.
 And, to be honest, there is still so much more advice that I could be incorporating that I haven’t.
 But, one thing at a time, right?

 How much does it cost

 I asked my best friend, Anna, who is hardcore athlete and an M.D. (radiation oncologist), for her perspective on InsideTracker and any potential drawbacks to the service.
 While she noted it’s great that they have people with serious credentials behind the recommendations, there are some recommendations that don’t necessarily have robust clinical studies to back them up (e.g. Ashwanganda root).
 She also said that, ideally, people would talk to their doctor in person about their results and be their own advocate to review it in detail.
 InsideTracker does have a way for you to print your results so you can take it to your doctor.
 So, take your results to your doctor and advocate for your doctor to spend time with the results.
 Anna said to remember that YOU are your best advocate for your health, so make sure your questions are answered in a clear manner that you understand.

 Bottom line: would I pay for this service?